 While it’s possible to space was cleaned out before your big move, transporting all your furniture and belongings can definitely create a bit of mess on its own.
 After your movers have left and all your belongings are in their relatively confined spaces, take the time to do a little bit of spot cleaning to avoid spreading out any dirt, muddy footprints, or dust.

-It’s important to take inventory of the items that have arrived in your new home so you can make sure there’s nothing missing.
-So, before you start ripping boxes open to unpack your belongings, make sure everything is there.
-If something is missing, notify the moving company right away and begin the process of filing a claim.
+It’s important to take inventory of the items that have arrived in your new home so you can make sure nothing is missing.
+So, before you start ripping boxes open to unpacking your belongings, make sure everything is there.
+If something is missing, notify the moving company right away and begin filing a claim.
 Learn how to file a moving insurance claim when your stuff goes missing.

 Look For Damage